johnbender/jquery-lazy-proxy/README.md

 # jQuery.WarningProxy

 This is a simplification of the original `jQuery.LazyProxy` (which is still included in the repository for further work).
-The idea is that developers should receive warnings when they care chaining one or more `$.fn` methods that iterate over the full set and have the pure function available for composition/fusing.
+The idea is that developers should receive warnings when they are chaining one or more `$.fn` methods that iterate over the full set and have the pure function available for composition/fusing.

 ## Operation